Implementing Laws At-a-Glance

 8. Does the Competent Authority have specific investigative and enforcement powers?

 Yes.
-The National Anti-Corruption Mechanism is responsible for prosecuting violations of the Act and imposing the relevant administrative fines, except where sector-specific legislation designates another enforcement authority (e.g., the Securities Market Commission under national financial services regulations).
+The National Anti-Corruption Mechanism is responsible for prosecuting violations of the Law and imposing the relevant administrative fines, except where sector-specific legislation designates another enforcement authority (e.g., the Securities Market Commission under national financial services regulations).

 9. What are the sanctions for non-compliance with the Directive and the implementing law?